mikebharris/CLAMS/README.md

 ## More

 This is primarily a project for me to learn Go to establish and understand patterns for writing service and unit tests.
+It was used as the basis for a workshop that I first did in Todmorden in June 2022.

+In the project I also attempt to use best practices around:

+* Test driven development using the Gomock library for unit tests
+* Behavioural driven development tests using Godock and feature files written in Gherkin
+* Clean code - naming of methods, variables, tests, packages, etc.
+* SOLID (where possible given that Go is not an OO language)
+* Design patterns
+* Moduliarisation of Go code using packages
+* Infrastructure as code and devops approaches using Fabric and Terraform

 ## Architecture